Frager/CA-Fluid-Simulation/README.md

 ### 3. Step

-If you use toher shaders than the MarchingCubes_MULTIPLE compute shader, you have to change one last file, the [CA2Texture3D](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Resources/ComputeShader/Visualisation/CA2Texture3D.compute) compute shader.
+If you use other shaders than the MarchingCubes_MULTIPLE compute shader, you have to change one last file, the [CA2Texture3D](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Resources/ComputeShader/Visualisation/CA2Texture3D.compute) compute shader.
 After changing the value of NUMBER\_OF\_ELEMENTS you also have to change the array with  thecolours for the fluids.